jquinss/PasswordManager/README.md

 * Users can set expiration dates for passwords.
 * Users can be informed about the strength of the generated password.
 * Users can copy password properties to the clipboard.
-* Users can have an option to see the unencrypted password.
+* Users can have an option to see the hidden password.
 * Users can generate key pairs (public-private keys).

 ## Status